Bye-Bye, Beloved Beer..

-Or, "triggers creeping out of the woodwork”
+Or, "triggers creeping out of the woodwork."

-Now, as I write I feel I must acknowledge that this past summer I didn't let myself have much of this beer, even on nights when we drank more than one.
-I'd have a little bit of the hoppy microbrew and then switch to something less fancy and lighter, like Yeungling or, god forbid, Bud Light.
-I felt not-so-well if I had more than one heavy beer, and my sister, who'd once been a Migraineur herself, felt the same way.
-Hmm…)
+Now, as I write, I feel I must acknowledge that this past summer, I didn't let myself have much of this beer, even on nights when we drank more than one.
+I'd have a little bit of the hoppy microbrew and then switch to something less fancy and lighter, like Yeungling or, God forbid, Bud Light.
+I felt not-so-well if I had more than one heavy beer, and my sister, who'd once been a migraineur herself, felt the same way.
+Hmm...

-Last night I had three free beers at an opening downtown and was sick with Migraine by midnight.
+Last night I had three free beers at an opening downtown and was sick with migraine by midnight.
 (I had paced myself ever-so-slowly, having one at 6:30-ish, one at 7, and one at 8:30.)
 Was it the fact that this beer was stronger in flavor and ingredients?
 (It was a locally-made pale ale, not a light beer as I had had earlier that week.)

 Is it possible that certain types of beers are okay?

-I read online once that a well-respected neurologist believes that most Migraine triggers can be traced back to food and drink intake.
+I once read online that a well-respected neurologist believes that most migraine triggers can be traced back to food and drink intake.
 When people name alcohol as a trigger, he doesn't think all alcohol needs to be cut.
-Apparently some clear alcohols such as vodka are safe for some.
+Apparently, some clear alcohols such as vodka are safe for some.

 Thankful to be feeling up to par again, hours later,